kolliderhq/example_market_maker/README.md

 ## Kollider Simple Market Maker

-**CAOUTION**: Use at your own risk.
-This repo is meant to be a reference and created for educational purpose only.
+**CAUTION**: Use at your own risk.
+This repo is meant to be a reference and created for educational purposes only.
 Do not use in production!

 ### How To Use

 Add your API Keys, Secret and Passphrase to the `config.yaml`.

 Install dependencies
 ```